Subscribe to updates

 2025 Election Engagement Campaign Review – Candidate Engagement Recommendations

-The Committee was scheduled to consider a report from the Interim Executive Director, Corporate Communications and Engagement, regarding recommendations for improving candidate engagement for future elections.
-The report highlighted that while the 2025 Election Engagement Campaign generated significant interest, structural and behavioural barriers continued to limit the conversion of interest into candidacy.
-Key barriers identified included uncertainty around campaigning, lack of confidence in winning, and concerns about the time commitment required.
-The report proposed a targeted set of interventions, including implementing a Member mentoring scheme, developing engaging materials and case studies, and building on the success of candidate engagement events by holding two annually from Autumn 2026.
-The recommendations were noted as being key to delivering the Corporate Plan outcome of Diverse Engaged Communities.
+The Committee was scheduled to consider recommendations stemming from a review of the 2025 Election Engagement Campaign.
+The report highlighted that while the campaign generated significant interest in civic participation, structural and behavioural barriers continued to limit the conversion of interest into candidacy.
+Feedback indicated that encouragement from current Members would have made prospective candidates more likely to stand.
+The report proposed a package of targeted interventions, including the implementation of a Member mentoring scheme, the development of engaging materials and case studies to clarify the roles of Aldermen and Common Councillors, and the scheduling of two candidate engagement events annually.
+These proposals were intended to support the Corporate Plan outcome of Diverse Engaged Communities.

 Corporate Affairs Team Update on Political Engagement and Party Conferences

-This report, from the Interim Executive Director, Corporate Communications and Engagement, was intended to provide an overview of the Corporate Affairs Team's recent activities.
-The team's focus has been on delivering coordinated political engagement, strategic messaging, and stakeholder activity aligned with major policy developments and institutional priorities.
-The report detailed proactive correspondence sent to politicians on key organisational priorities, including the Policing White Paper and the Vision for Economic Growth Progress Report.
-It also outlined various bilateral meetings and roundtables involving the Policy Chairman, the Lady Mayor, and other senior figures with government ministers and MPs.
-The report also covered pan-London engagement and engagement with external partners, including events with the Labour in the City Network, Progress, the Fabian Society, and the IBDE Annual Conference.
-Preparations for the 2026 party conference season were also detailed, including proposed approaches for engagement with the Reform Party and the Green Party, and a review of the Liberal Democrat offer.
+An update was scheduled on the activities of the Corporate Affairs Team concerning political engagement and party conferences.
+The report was to provide an overview of recent activity in support of the City Corporation's strategic, political, and reputational priorities.
+This included coordinated political engagement, strategic messaging, and stakeholder activity aligned with major policy developments.
+The team has been involved in drafting proactive letters to politicians on key priorities, providing briefing and support for various meetings involving the Policy Chairman, the Lady Mayor, and other senior officials with government representatives.
+The report also detailed engagements with external partners, including events with Labour in the City, Progress, the Fabian Society, and the IBDE Annual Conference.
+Preparations for the 2026 party conference season were also to be discussed, with a proposed approach that included collaboration on an event with other trade associations at the Reform Party Conference and officer observation of the Green Party conference.

 Media and Digital Update

-The Interim Executive Director, Corporate Communications and Engagement, was due to present an update on recent media relations and digital communications activity.
-This report summarised key earned media coverage, digital engagement performance, and emerging trends, highlighting how insights from this activity are used to refine messaging and strengthen the organisation's reputation.
-The report also provided an update on a comprehensive review and refresh of media monitoring and digital tools, assessing current capability, value for money, and future needs.
-Highlights from Q3 2025 and Q4 2026 included significant media coverage for the Lady Mayor's Show and Banquet, the German State Banquet, and the Housing Investment Programme.
-Digital performance metrics, including reach, impressions, and engagement, were detailed for various campaigns.
-The report also outlined strategic shifts in the team's approach, including the introduction of a squad approach for major initiatives, a refined channel strategy, and improved content quality.
+A report was scheduled to provide an overview of recent media relations and digital communications activity.
+This update was intended to demonstrate how the Communications team has supported the City Corporation's strategic priorities and corporate narrative.
+The report was to summarise key earned media coverage, digital engagement performance, and emerging trends, highlighting how insights from this activity are used to refine messaging and improve reach.
+An update on the outcome of a comprehensive review and refresh of media monitoring and digital tools was also to be included, assessing current capability, value for money, and future needs.
+The report detailed significant media coverage for events such as the Lady Mayor's Show and Banquet, the German State Banquet, the UK Budget, the Housing Investment Programme, and the awarding of Freedoms of the City of London.
+Digital performance metrics for various campaigns were also to be presented, alongside an overview of website traffic and the introduction of new media monitoring and social media management platforms.

 Film Liaison Team Update